Internet in Myanmar: History

-Recent reforms
+Reforms in the early 2010s

-Following decades of military rule, Burma has undergone a series of significant political and economic reforms since elections in November 2010.
+Following decades of military rule, Burma has undergone a series of significant political and economic reforms since the elections in November 2010.
 March 2011 saw the end of formal military rule in the country, with reformist Thein Sein becoming the country's first civilian president in half a century.
 While by-elections held in April 2012 included numerous reports of fraud, the opposition party National League for Democracy, including leader and Nobel laureate Aung San Suu Kyi, won seats after contesting their first elections since 1991.
 From 2011 to 2012, hundreds of political prisoners were released as legislative changes re-established labour rights in the country.

 Reforms have also extended to the country's strict information control regime.
 Beginning in September 2011, the historically pervasive levels of Internet censorship were significantly reduced.
 International news sites, including Voice of America, BBC, and Radio Free Asia, long blocked by Burmese censors, became accessible.
 A number of previously censored independent Burma-focused news sites which had been highly critical of the ruling regime, such as the Democratic Voice of Burma and Irrawaddy, were also made accessible.
 Following the reduction in online censorship, the head of Burma's press censorship department described such censorship as "not in harmony with democratic practices" and a practice that "should be abolished in the near future."

 In August 2012, the Burmese Press Scrutiny and Registration Department announced that all pre-publication censorship of the press was to be discontinued, such that articles dealing with religion and politics would no longer require review by the government before publication.
 Restrictions on content deemed harmful to state security, however, remained in place.
 Pornography was still widely blocked, as was content relating to alcohol and drugs, gambling websites, online dating sites, sex education, gay and lesbian content, and web censorship circumvention tools.
 In 2012, almost all of the previously blocked websites of opposition political parties, critical political content, and independent news sites were accessible, with only 5 of 541 tested URLs categorised as political content blocked.

-In a September 2012, in a speech to the United Nations General Assembly, Burmese president Thein Sein described the country as having taken "irreversible steps" towards democracy, a speech broadcast on state television for the first time.
+In September 2012, in a speech to the United Nations General Assembly, Burmese president Thein Sein described the country as having taken "irreversible steps" towards democracy, a speech broadcast on state television for the first time.

 As significant as they are, the impact of these reforms may be less than expected considering only 0.3 percent of Burma's population has Web access, and outside of Burma's largest city, Yangon, few can read English.